Blog And Website Main Differences

 We'll show examples of the main differences between a blog & a traditional website, as well as usage scenarios, examples & benefits

-In this article, we will explain what is a blog and differences from a traditional website.
-We will also talk about usage scenarios, real-world examples, and their benefits.
+In this article, we’ll show examples of the main differences between a blog and a traditional website.
+We’ll also talk about usage scenarios, examples, and benefits.

 What Is A Website?

-It could also be a dynamic site that changes as you use it.
-Something like Facebook.
-A website can be used in many ways. eCommerce website.
-As an online presence of a company.
-Search Engine.
-Social Networking Site.
-Video sharing platform and many more.
+It can also be a dynamic website that changes as you use it – like Facebook.
+Websites can serve many purposes.
+E-commerce website.
+Serves as the company’s online presence.
+Search engine.
+Social networking site.
+Video sharing platform and more.

-Website examples: Amazon: The world’s largest eCommerce website.
-Google: The most used search engine which is a website.
-Facebook: The most popular social media website.
-Apple: A website for showcasing Apple products.
+- Facebook: The most popular social media website.
+Apple: A website dedicated to displaying Apple products.